 The IDFA Foundation seeks to make an important contribution to people and communities on behalf of the U.S. dairy industry by providing grants to support individuals and organizations working to advance human health and nutrition, improve environmental stewardship and sustainability, and enhance the welfare of people working in food manufacturing.
-Established in 1958 as the Dairy Recognition and Education Foundation, today the IDFA Foundation promotes the health and well-being of people, communities, and our planet on behalf of U.S. dairy.
+Established in 1958 as the Dairy Recognition and Education Foundation, today the IDFA Foundation is a 501(c)(3) private foundation promoting the health and well-being of people, communities, and our planet on behalf of U.S. dairy.

 The IDFA Foundation provides grants and awards to support individuals and organizations working to advance human health and nutrition, improve environmental stewardship and sustainability, and enhance the welfare of people working in food manufacturing.
 A summary of the IDFA Foundation’s recent grants and awards is below.
 For more information on how to partner with or learn about the work of the IDFA Foundation, please contact the Foundation staff at firstname.lastname@example.org.